NATA - National Aptitude Test in Architecture

 Scoring process for the aesthetic sensitivity test: This computer-based test has adaptive testing, where the difficulty level of the questions would change according the candidate's ability level.
 When a correct answer is given, the next question would be more difficult, whereas if a wrong answer is given the next question would be easier.
 The final score would depend on the average difficulty level of all the questions and of those questions answered correctly.
 For example, a candidate with correct answers for a lesser number of higher difficulty questions may score more marks than a candidate with a higher number of correct answers for less difficult questions.

-The NATA 2018 result will be tentatively published by June 10, 2018 and the NATA 2018 score card can be accessed online on the NATA website.
+The NATA 2022 result will be tentatively published by May 2022 and the July 2022 (tentative) score card can be accessed online on the NATA website.

 Before the results get published, the response sheet of every candidate will be uploaded on the website along with subject wise marks secured.
 The result will be available in three formats i) Marks secured out of 200 in each component (ii) Merit listing based on marks and tie breaking rules and (iii) Percentile score based on Merit listing.